FabricMC/fabric-docs/develop/blocks/first-block.md

 ### Adding Your Block's Item to a Creative Tab {#adding-your-block-s-item-to-a-creative-tab}

-Since the `BlockItem` is automatically created and registered, to add it to an item group, you must use the `Block.asItem()` method to get the `BlockItem` instance.
+Since the `BlockItem` is automatically created and registered, to add it to a creative tab, you must use the `Block.asItem()` method to get the `BlockItem` instance.

 For this example, we will add the block to the `BUILDING_BLOCKS` tab.
 To instead add the block to a custom creative tab, see [Custom Creative Tabs](../items/custom-item-groups).